 Brands he’s worked on include: Adidas, Nike, BMW, BA, Investec, PlayStation, Microsoft, McDonald’s, Samsung, Dunlop and UNICEF.

-Her business experience ranges from start-ups to international corporations, so she understands many of the challenges facing organisations at any level.
-She’s also a keen traveller and has worked in Spain and Latin America.
+Her previous business experience ranges from start-ups to international corporations, so she understands the challenges facing organisations at any level.

 A conceptual designer and creative problem solver who is equally comfortable designing for web or print, Rory’s worked for some of the world’s biggest agencies, where he’s been able to ‘design & create’ for clients including BA, GSK, PepsiCo, Danone, Castrol, BP, Wrigley, Legal & General, Lloyds Banking Group, NatWest, RBS and Porsche.